-The General Manager shall review the application package in the form and manner prescribed in Rules 21 and 22. to determine if the submitted application is complete, pursuant to the Implementation Guidelines, within thirty (30) days of receipt.
-If the application is determined to be incomplete, the General Manager shall notify the Applicant concerning that information, in which the application is deficient and request the Applicant to submit that information, in compliance with Rule 22-F. If the Aapplication is determined to be complete, and all criteria specified in Rule 22-A-2 and the Implementation Guidelines are met, the General Manager shall issue a Level 1 Permit within a goal of sixty (60) days that specifies terms and conditions that are independent of, but consistent with, Rules 22. -B, 22-C and 22-D. The Level 1 Permit does not set System Limits.
-However, a mandatory condition of approval shall state, "There shall be no permanent intertie to any other water system that is required to reduce water use, and there shall be no intertie to the California American

-Water system that relies on Cal-Am water rights, under any eircumstances, including a temporary emergency, until there is full compliance with SWRCB Order WR 95-10 (as amended), compliance with the Seaside Groundwater Basin Adjudication Final Decision of 2006 (as amended), and water is available in the respective Jurisdiction's Allocation for release to the Parcel(s)."
+The General Manager shall review the Aapplication package in the form manner prescribed in Rule 21 to determine if the and submitted Aapplication is complete, pursuant to the Implementation Guidelines, within thirty (30) days of receipt.
+If the Aapplication package is determined to be incomplete, the application shall be deemed as denied without prejudice, and the General Manager shall notify the Applicant in writing of the missing or deficient concerning that information, in which the application is deficient and request the Applicant to submit that information, in compliance with Rule 22-F. If the Aapplication is determined to be complete, and all criteria specified in Rule 22-A-2 and the Implementation Guidelines are met, the General Manager shall issue a Level 1 Permit within a goal of sixty (60) days that specifies terms and conditions that are independent of, but consistent with, Rules 22. -B, 22-C and 22-D. The Level 1 Permit does not set System Limits.
+However, a mandatory condition of approval shall state, "There shall be no permanent intertie to any other water system, and there shall be no intertie to the California American Water system under any circumstances, including a temporary emergency, until there is full compliance with SWRCB Order WR 95-10 (as amended), compliance with the Seaside Groundwater Basin Adjudication Final Decision of 2006 (as amended), and water is available in the respective Jurisdiction's Allocation for release to the Parcel(s)."
 District action is discretionary and the application is subject to CEQA review unless the project qualifies for a CEQA categorical exemption (CEQA Guidelines Article 19).
 Notice of the staff action shall be provided to the public via the "Appealable Decisions" section of the District website.
 The staff determination may be appealed to the MPWMD Board pursuant to Rule 70, "Appeals."